Ylizin/dataw_learning/machine_learning/linear_algebra/basic.md

     1&1&1&0&0&1
 \end{array} \right)$$

-as long as you make the left hand into identity matrix. **Remember it use row operation only.** essentially it repersent a series matrices which corresponds to the operation.
+as long as you make the left hand into identity matrix. **It's different from calculating a detanimate**, and we can not use coloumn operation and swap, essentially **it repersent a series matrices which corresponds to the operation**.

 apply matrix to solve the equations:
 $A\cdot x=b$ where $A$ is the matrix of coefficient and x is the vector of variables like $(x,y,z)$